katerinaelsasser/sparki/README.md

 --------
 The following features were inspired and  developed to make my own version to suit the style of the company's website.
-* Service (the boxes that were containing the service options) and the contact page (the boxes containing the contact details of Sparki) were inspired by Bootstraps example, [Pricing](https://getbootstrap.com/docs/4.3/examples/pricing/).
+* Service (the boxes that were containing the service options) were inspired by Bootstraps example, [Pricing](https://getbootstrap.com/docs/4.3/examples/pricing/).
+I alternatied the code by only exanding two boxes to fill the whole page so I can put the information in side of the box.
+I removed the pricing element as all I wanted was to contain the information of the services.
+I adjusted the colour of the button to suit the style of Sparki's website.
+* Contact (the boxes containing the contact details of Sparki)
 * The gallery page was inspired and developed by Bootstraps example, [Album](https://getbootstrap.com/docs/4.3/examples/album/).
 * The form on the contact page was inspired by Bootstraps example, [Checkout](https://getbootstrap.com/docs/4.3/examples/checkout/).

 ## Features Left to Implement
 Technologies Used